KRFOSS/kali-docs/nethunter/_index.md

 * Open the NetHunter App and start the Kali Chroot Manager.
 * Install the Hacker Keyboard from the NetHunter Store using the NetHunter Store app.
-* Install any other apps from the NetHunter app store as required.
+* Install any other apps from the NetHunter Store as required.
 * Configure Kali Services, such as SSH.
 * Set up custom commands.
 * Initialize the Exploit Database.